Can I confidently homeschool my kids, despite not being a certified teacher?

 So classroom management wasn’t my goal.
 An engaging discussion about a topic I loved was my goal.

-Turns out, classroom management skills weren’t required because the kids were astute and engaged.
-The only chattering I heard was from my own daughters, and with one fell swoop of their names spoken in the presence of their peers, they were magically quietened.
+Oh, and in case you’re curious, the only chattering, distracting voices I heard in this class were from my own daughters, and with one fell swoop of their names spoken in the presence of their peers, they were magically quietened.

-Since bringing my children home, the second most common question I’ve been asked, next to the ‘S’ question, is “Are you a certified teacher”?
+Since I brought my children home from a brick-and-mortar school to homeschool, the second most common question I’ve been asked, next to the ‘S’ question, is “Are you a certified teacher”?

 Nope, I am not.

-Now that we’ve been homeschooling for a few years, I’ve learned there are many things I didn’t learn in school.
-(I just didn’t realize I didn’t learn them, and turns out I survived just fine without them.)
+After I’d homeschooled a few years, I learned there were many things I didn’t learn in school.
+(I just didn’t realize I didn’t learn them until I homeschooled my kids, and turns out I survived just fine without those knowledge bits).

 - I care that they learn.

 - And I care that their interests grow.